 About Campanula Persicifolia Blue

 Campanula Persicifolia Blue is a traditional old cottage garden flower with stems covered in blue cup flowers.
 They mix in so well with the foxglove, hollyhocks, and delphiniums.
 The foliage stays low and neat.
 Campanula Persicifolia Blue is a carefree plant in my garden.
 I have them in a partial shade area of my garden but they can handle a sunny spot as well.
+Pinch off old flower heads and these plants just keep blooming.
 The University of Illinois puts Campanula on its list of deer resistant plants.